 Career opportunities: Developing real-time data systems for e-business and public data systems (eg Opal), using internet and web services, mobile technologies and applications for the Internet of Things, multimedia data processing and cyber security.
 Traditional roles in computer systems engineering or telecommunications as well as opportunities to create start-up companies or pursue research.

-Professional recognition: The B Engineering (Honours) is accredited by Engineers Australia and recognised internationally by signatories to the Washington Accord.
+Professional recognition: The Bachelor of Engineering (Honours) is accredited by Engineers Australia and recognised internationally by signatories to the Washington Accord.

-Fees and charges: Visit the UTS website for current fee information.
+Fees and charges: Refer to UTS current fee information.

 Assumed knowledge: Mathematics Extension 1, Physics, English Standard.